egovernment/egovernment.github.io/_how-to/part-a/172-create-a-new-section-in-the-form.markdown

 sub-category: 'Data'
 rate: '3'
 number: '171'
 introduction-text: "This recipe is about adding a new section to a service's forms."
 introduction-img: '171.png'
 prevUrl: 171
 nextUrl: 173
-done: ''
+done: 'yes'
 lang: en
 ref: 172
 ---